WGLab/mutformer/README.md

 ### Precomputed Scores

 We have included precomputed scores for all known missense protein-altering mutations in the human proteome in the DBNSFP42 database (hg19 build).
-This has been included as a release asset file titled "hg19_mutformer.zip."
+This has been included in both hg19 and hg39 coordinates as an asset file titled "hg19_mutformer.zip" and "hg38_mutformer.zip."

 #### Alternatively, a direct link: http://www.openbioinformatics.org/mutformer/hg19_MutFormer.zip